GiantPluto/VaquarWiki/Apache-Spark-Join.md

 |  1|
 |  1|
 +---+

 Note, that size of the result DataFrame is bigger than the source size.
 It could be as big as n2, where n is a size of source.

-Conclusion
-The article covered different join types implementations with Apache Spark, including join expressions and join on non-unique keys.

-Apache Spark allows developers to write the code in the way, which is easier to understand.
-It improves code quality and maintainability.